 These regulations come into operation on the day on which the Water Services Coordination Amendment Act 1999 comes into operation 1.

-3. Definitions
+3. Terms used in these regulations

 (1) In these regulations, unless the contrary intention appears —

-“apparatus for the treatment of sewerage” has the meaning given to that term in section 3(1) of the Health Act 1911;
+apparatus for the treatment of sewerage has the meaning given to that term in section 3(1) of the Health Act 1911;

-“application fee”, in relation to a licence or permit, means the fee for an application for that licence or permit set out in Schedule 1;
+application fee, in relation to a licence or permit, means the fee for an application for that licence or permit set out in Schedule 1;

-“apprentice” means an apprentice, or industrial trainee, within the meaning of the Industrial Training Act 1975 or a trainee within the meaning of the Industrial Relations Act 1979;
+apprentice means an apprentice, or industrial trainee, within the meaning of the Industrial Training Act 1975 or a trainee within the meaning of the Industrial Relations Act 1979;

-“approved form” has the meaning given in regulation 106;
+approved form has the meaning given in regulation 106;

-“approved material”, in relation to a particular purpose, means material that is required to be used for the purpose by a particular authority or standard;
+approved material, in relation to a particular purpose, means material that is required to be used for the purpose by a particular authority or standard;

-“area associated with a home” means —
+area associated with a home means —

 (a) the area around the home that is used exclusively by the occupier, such as a garden, yard or driveway; and